awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 # Microsoft SQL Server on Amazon RDS<a name="CHAP_SQLServer"></a>

-Amazon RDS supports DB instances running several versions and editions of Microsoft SQL Server\.
-Following, you can find the most recent supported version of each major version\.
+Amazon RDS supports several versions and editions of Microsoft SQL Server\.
+The most recent supported version of each major version is listed here\.
 For the full list of supported versions, editions, and RDS engine versions, see [Microsoft SQL Server versions on Amazon RDS](#SQLServer.Concepts.General.VersionSupport)\.

 + SQL Server 2019 CU15 15\.00\.4198\.2, released per [KB5008996](https://support.microsoft.com/en-us/topic/kb5008996-cumulative-update-15-for-sql-server-2019-4b6a8ee9-1c61-482d-914f-36e429901fb6) on January 27, 2022\.